-- Obtain the actual transfer value of Mr G's SIPP, including any outstanding charges. - Pay a commercial value to buy any illiquid investments (or treat them as having a zero value). - Undertake a loss calculation and pay any redress owing in line with the steps set out below. - If the SIPP needs to be kept open only because of illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed. - If Mr G has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr G. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this. - Pay to Mr G £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.
+- If the SIPP remains open with Options, pay a commercial value to buy any illiquid investments (or treat them as having a zero value). - Undertake loss calculations and pay any redress owing in line with the steps set out below. - If the Options SIPP needs to be kept open only because of illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed. - If Mr J has paid any fees or charges from funds outside of his pension arrangements during the life of the Options SIPP, Options should also refund these to Mr J. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this. - Pay to Mr J £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.